 To ensure your Jamaican collection increases in value over the long term, you should pay attention to the following details:

-Mint: Look for pieces from renowned houses such as the Royal Mint .
+Mint: Look for pieces from renowned mints such as the Royal Mint .
 This guarantees international acceptance.

 Certification status: Preferably buy coins that have already been “slabbed” by NGC or PCGS .
-This greatly secures liquidity in the event of a later resale.
+This greatly ensures liquidity for a later resale.

 Thematic relevance: Motifs relating to the Commonwealth or famous personalities (such as Nelson) often have a broader buyer base than purely local occasions.